For more details on our work at international forums, read the statements we deliver at these forums together with our partners.

 Established in 2007, the Expert Mechanism exists to provide the UN’s Human Rights Council with expertise on the rights of Indigenous peoples.
 The Expert Mechanism consists of five independent experts.
 CFSC attends the meetings of the Expert Mechanism as one of the key international forums where we can support the advancement of Indigenous peoples’ human rights.

 UN Permanent Forum on Indigenous Issues

-- provide expert advice and recommendations on Indigenous issues to the Council, as well as to programmes, funds and agencies of the United Nations, through the Council,
+- provide expert advice and recommendations on Indigenous issues to programs, funds, and agencies of the United Nations,

 - raise awareness and promote the integration and coordination of activities related to Indigenous issues within the UN system, and

 - prepare and disseminate information on Indigenous issues.

 CFSC has attended the Forum since its inception in 2002 and works with partners to raise issues of concern, particularly as related to the implementation of the UN Declaration on the Rights of Indigenous Peoples and human rights of Indigenous peoples in Canada.